Company and tax law

 The Supreme Court protects the fundamental rights and freedoms arising out of the Constitution and is deemed to be the oldest constitutional court in the world.

 The Supreme Court also controls the administrative acts (validity assessment, annulment on grounds of ultra vires).
+It also hears appeals on points of law against decisions of administrative courts of final instance.

 The Court of First Instance ruling on administrative matters has jurisdiction with respect to contractual and non-contractual liability of the public authority.